zzh8829/zihao/hugo/content/post/basic-neural-network-for-mnist-with-keras.md

 submissions.to_csv("predictions.csv", index=False, header=True)
 ```

 Everything all together takes about 5 minutes, pretty good for 97% accuracy.
+There are many ways to improve the accuracy, I might write about them in future.
+The goal here is just to have a basic working setup and test submissions on Kaggle.

 ![kaggle result](/images/mnist-kaggle.png)

+With this simple model we achieved 97.257% accuracy on test set.

 ***